cta-observatory/ctapipe/docs/pipeline/index.rst

 Stager run method
 ^^^^^^^^^^^^^^^^^
-Stager class run method takes one parameter (sending by previous step).
+Stager class run method takes one parameter (sent by the previous step).
 It can return nothing or one value per input or yield several values per input.